 Did you know bitterness is a poison?
 Bitterness not only affects our emotions, but left untreated, the toxins produced by bitterness eventually seep into our body as well.
 Resentment can cause all kinds of physical ailments.

 In her book, Who Switched Off My Brain?
-Controlling Toxic Thoughts and Emotions, Dr. Carolyn Leaf reports, “A massive body of research shows that up to 80% of physical, emotional, and mental health issues today could be a direct result of our thought lives.
+Controlling Toxic Thoughts and Emotions, Dr. Caroline Leaf reports, “A massive body of research shows that up to 80% of physical, emotional, and mental health issues today could be a direct result of our thought lives.
 Resentment, bitterness, lack of forgiveness and self-hatred are just a few of the toxic thoughts and emotions that can also trigger immune system disorders.”

 The grasp of bitterness is deceptive.
 Have you ever hung onto a grudge because you wanted to punish the other person only to notice that you were the only one who suffered?
 If so, maybe you can relate to the expression, “Bitterness is like drinking poison expecting the other person to die.”